Karl Friedrich Freiherr von Schorlemer: Family, education and war service

 Schorlemer was born in 1886 at Rödelheim (now part of Frankfurt) to an old Westphalian aristocratic landowning family.
 He attended a private elementary school in Wissen as well as the Stella Matutina, a private Jesuit secondary school in Feldkirch, and the Gymnasium in Bedburg.
-He then studied law at the universities of Lausanne, Münster, Bonn, Munich, and Göttingen.
+He then studied law at the University of Lausanne, the University of Münster, the University of Bonn, the Ludwig-Maximilians-Universität München, and the University of Göttingen.
 While still completing his studies, Schorlemer fulfilled his compulsory military service with the Royal Prussian Army in Field Artillery Regiment No. 22 (2nd Westphalian), headquartered in Münster.
 In 1913, he became a judicial trainee in Wiehl.

 From 1914 to 1918, Schorlemer took part in the First World War as a member of his former regiment.
 During the war, Schorlemer was promoted to Oberleutnant, commanded the 5th battery of his regiment from 1917 to 1918, and was awarded both classes of the Iron Cross.